Kalaikovan-airdit/capjsattachments-kalai/README.md

 > [!Note]
 > Starting from version 2.1.0, **separate mode** for object store instances is the default setting for multi-tenancy.

-For multi-tenant applications, `@cap-js/attachments` must be included in the dependencies of both the application-level and _mtx/sidecar/package.json_ files.
+For multi-tenant applications, `kalai-attach` must be included in the dependencies of both the application-level and _mtx/sidecar/package.json_ files.

 #### Separate object store instances